Araekiel/unicode/README.md

 ## Contributing

-Fork the repository to contribute.
+Fork the repository and open a pull request to contribute.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Authors